cakephp/docs/en/orm/associations.rst

   associated table into the source table results.
 By default this is the underscored & singular name of the association so ``address`` in our example.
 - **strategy**: The query strategy used to load matching record from the other table.
   Accepted values are 'join' and 'select'.
-Using 'select' will generate a separate query.
+Using 'select' will generate a separate query and can be useful when the other table is in different database.
 The default is 'join'.
 - **finder**: The finder method to use when loading associated records.

 Once this association has been defined, find operations on the Users table can